 The growth and expansion of a metropolitan area can be analyzed through GIS and enable planning by municipal representatives.
 Factors such as land usability, accessibility, access to transportation corridors, and former uses of the land all play a part in determining suitable areas for new development.
 The area of transportation planning intersects with urban planning when determining what the best path is for a new road or rail line.

-GIS technology is at the center of digital applications that provide information on road conditions and traffic in a map format.
+GIS technology is central to digital applications that provide information on road conditions and traffic in a map format.
 This enables users of the app to make alternate travel plans or change their route if conditions warrant.

 Environmental Impact Studies